Avstln/Shallot/README.md

 ## Additional Tools

-Sliver includes basic ELK stack components but can be extended with additional tools as needed for specific vulnerability research tasks.
+Shallot includes basic ELK stack components but can be extended with additional tools as needed for specific vulnerability research tasks.

 ## Documentation